q2ebanking/pytest-factory/README.md

 generated code indicating they were written by pytest-factory?

 ## contributing
-please look at the unit tests (either failing or missing cases) to get an idea of what needs to be done! or if you think there needs to be a feature, add unit tests! how do you unit test a test framework? by writing a test using the feature as if it exists, updating the fake app.py to exhibit the behavior your want to the new feature to test, then running pytest. write code wherever it throws errors.
+please look at "future dev" and the unit tests (either failing or missing cases) to get an idea of what needs to be done! or if you think there needs to be a feature, add unit tests! how do you unit test a test framework? by writing a test using the feature as if it exists, updating the fake app.py to exhibit the behavior you want the new feature to test. if you're still lost at that point, just run pytest and write code wherever it throws errors.

 there are also TODOs scattered throughout the code where additional work could yield a new feature.